Justified by faith alone or by faith and works?

 Who was James writing to?

 He was (is) writing to Christians who professed a faith, but didn't live it.
 To put it into today's terms, these are "Christians" who walked down an aisle, maybe were baptized, made a profession of faith before men, and now live as they have always lived - in the flesh.
 They "hear" the Word, but do not do what it says.
-This "Christian" thinks he has eternal security because of something he did.
+This "Christian" thinks he has eternal security because of an action that he took at one time.
 This is called "easy believism" by some now days.
 There are a lot of churches that teach this.
 These poor people are being told that they are saved, but don't realize that they are going to wake up on Judgment day and are going to have to answer for their sins because they never were truly saved from their sins.
-What most of these poor people experienced was perhaps an emotional moment of some sort but were not truly born again.
+What most of these poor people experienced was perhaps an emotional moment but were not truly born again.
 It would appear that same thing was going on even back in James' day.

 James 2 expounded.